How to get to Santa Teresa and Mal Pais from La Fortuna, Costa Rica?

 Always check with your credit card company to see if international car insurance is an added cardholder benefit.
 This can save you some money on your rental.

-Waze is the most used direction application in Costa Rica so it normally has the most up-to-date road conditions.
+Waze is the most widely used navigation app in Costa Rica, so it usually has the most up-to-date road conditions.

 To Santa Teresa from La Fortuna by Airplane